wavefrontHQ/docs/pages/doc/dashboards_interacting.md

 A set of time window options (10m, 2h, 6h, 12h, 1d, 1w)  display to the right of the Live Data/Custom Date options.
 When Live Data is selected, the time window options will quickly increase or decrease the amount of live data displayed within each chart.
 Choosing a time window while Custom Date is selected adjusts the start time based on the end time.
 For example, if your end time is 3:00 PM and you choose 12h, then the start time is adjusted to 3:00 AM.

 ### Event Overlays
-The Events overlay option allows you to display events on the x-axis of charts.
+The Events overlay option allows you to display events on the X-axis of charts.
 See [Displaying Events in Charts](charts_events_displaying).

 ### Dashboard Variables
 [Dashboard variables](dashboards_variables) are used within ts() expressions, and can represent any string of text such as a source name, ts() call, or set of advanced functions.
 If the existing dashboard you’re viewing has dashboard variables attached to it, then you will typically see a Variables section below the Time bar.